Lichen Kelp, Mist, a still from Passiona Anemona (working title) video work, 2025.

 In drawing down carbon and generating oxygen, by 2035 these fast growing, natural alternatives are also effectively displacing petroleum-based plastics, and chemical fertilisers.
 In addition, they’re providing highly nourishing food supplements and medical treatments for people and animals and regenerating soils.
 Grown in globally distributed, locally scaled (in contrast to ‘industrial’) models, Fresh Fuel (for food and energy) is also delivering jobs, purpose, and hope for a better future for communities everywhere.

-Not ‘commercially viable’?
-In obstructing R&D, this is precisely what the fossil fuel industry said about solar and wind energy as well as batteries, all of which are already cheaper.
-Given that 80% of global consumers support a transition to renewable energy, what does it look like for communities to effectively take the lead?
+‘Not commercially viable’?
+In obstructing R&D for regenerative alternatives, this is precisely what the fossil fuel industry said about solar and wind energy as well as batteries, all of which are already cheaper and more efficient.
+Consumer International’s June 2025 report shows that 80% of global consumers not only support a transition to renewable energy but are mobilising at scale to realise it.
+So, what role do artists play in lighting the way?

 We gratefully acknowledge the City of Yarra for supporting artwork depicting a Fresh Fuel business plan, in development by Lichen Kelp.